spacetx/starfish/docs/source/api/spots/index.rst

 Detecting Spots
 ---------------

-Spot Detectors can be imported using ``starfish.spots.DetectSpots``, which registers all classes that subclass ``DetectSpotsAlgorithmBase``:
+Spot Detectors can be imported using ``starfish.spots.DetectSpots``, which registers all classes that subclass ``DetectSpotsAlgorithm``:

 .. code-block:: python